pandi1813/README-generator/README-sample.md

 Once started it will ask you a set of questions about your project.
 Simply answer them to generate your professional README file.

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the IBM license.

 ## Contribution
 Check out the Issues if you would like to contribute